rhythm-gaming/rgc/docs/spec.md

 An RGC chart file consists of four parts:

 1. Header
-    * Metadata for the RGC chart file.
+    - Metadata for the RGC chart file.
-    * Headers are independent of chart contents.
+    - Headers are independent of chart contents.
 2. Metadata
-    * Metadata for the chart, such as information about musics and jacket images involved.
+    - Metadata for the chart, such as information about musics and jacket images involved.
-    * Metadata is independent of gameplay.
+    - Metadata is independent of gameplay.
 3. Timing
-    * BPM and time signature changes.
+    - BPM and time signature changes.
-    * Scroll speed changes are *not* included.
+    - Scroll speed changes are *not* included.
 4. Notes (including auxillary data)
-    * Objects or events with temporal positions.
-    * Notes are grouped into lanes.
+    - Notes are grouped by *lanes*.

-    * The RGC format does not distinguish between notes and auxillary data.
-      * For example, there are various kinds of auxillary data in Sound Voltex, including camera angle changes and layer information.
+#### Notes

-      * However, as far as RGC chart format is concerned, those are represented as if they are just another kinds of notes.
+As far as the RGC chart format is concerned, "notes" include *auxillary data*, which does not directly participate in defining entities that players are required to hit.
+For example, auxillary data for Sound Voltex includes camera and track angle changes.

+A note have a property called **position**, which is a tuple of zero or more values. \# of values to specify a position is called the **dimension** of the note.

+> [!NOTE]
+> RGC by itself does not restrict on whether multiple notes on the same lane may share the same position.
+In other words, notes may overlap.

 #### Lanes

-Lanes and lane groups are important concepts for the RGC format.

-Notes are represented as a collection of *lanes*.
+Notes are grouped by lanes.
 Each *lane* contains homogeneous collection of data, and placements of notes in different lanes are independent.

-Types of notes' positions on one lane are identical, and \# of coordinates constituting notes' position on a lane is called the *dimension* of the lane.

 There can be many lanes with homogeneous properties.
 A collection of lanes with homogeneous properties is called a *lane group*.
+Every note in a lane group must share the same dimension.

 Here are a few examples of lane groups.